 Download the Honors College internal application (doc).

 Once you have been approved for the program via the internal application, you will apply directly to the University of Glasgow.
 Your part of the application will consist of your uploading the same essay you wrote for the internal application and your transcript (and filling in the other information asked as part of the application).
-The application will consist of the same essay you wrote for the internal application, letters of recommendation, both of which will be sent in by the Honors College under separate cover.
+The application will consist of the same essay you wrote for the internal application, letters of recommendation (in other words, you will need to solicit one more letter after the Honors College nomination process), and your transcript.
 You will be able to access the application on this website: https://www.gla.ac.uk/study/visiting/studyabroadexchange/studyabroadprogramme/howtoapply/

 A FINAL IMPORTANT NOTE: As you are planning to study abroad, be sure to complete UVM's Study Abroad planning process through the GoAbroad system..
 OIE suggests that you begin the GoAbroad process 12-15 months before you plan to leave on your study abroad semester.